James McCann (baseball): Professional career

-Minor league career (2011–2014)
+Minor leagues (2011–2014)

 The Tigers selected McCann in the second round, with the 76th overall selection, of the 2011 MLB draft.
 He was Detroit's first selection of the draft, and the first of four catchers the team selected.
-He signed with the Tigers and made his professional debut in 2011, playing five games with the Gulf Coast Tigers of the Rookie-level Gulf Coast League before being promoted to the West Michigan Whitecaps of the Class A Midwest League.
+He signed with the Tigers and made his professional debut in 2011, playing five games with the Gulf Coast League Tigers of the Rookie-level Gulf Coast League before being promoted to the West Michigan Whitecaps of the Single-A Midwest League.

 The Tigers invited McCann to spring training in 2012.
-He began the 2012 season with the Lakeland Flying Tigers of the Class A-Advanced Florida State League, and received a promotion to the Erie SeaWolves of the Class AA Eastern League on June 6, though be batted only .200 for Erie.
+He began the 2012 season with the Lakeland Flying Tigers of the High-A Florida State League, and received a promotion to the Erie SeaWolves of the Double-A Eastern League on June 6, though be batted only .200 for Erie.
 After adjusting his offensive approach, McCann responded with a .283 average through July 14 of the 2013 season, and appeared in the All-Star Futures Game.
-He ended the season with a .277 average, eight home runs, 30 doubles, 54 RBIs, and an on-base plus slugging (OPS) of .731.
+He ended the season with a .277 average, eight home runs, 30 doubles, 54 RBI, and an on-base plus slugging (OPS) of .731.

-McCann began the 2014 season with the Toledo Mud Hens of the Class AAA International League.
-McCann finished the season with the Mud Hens batting .295 with seven home runs, 54 RBIs, and a .770 OPS.
+McCann began the 2014 season with the Toledo Mud Hens of the Triple-A International League.
+McCann finished the season with the Mud Hens batting .295 with seven home runs, 54 RBI, and a .770 OPS.